 According to experts, one of the most suitable types of this shrub is already mentioned many times.
 "Caprifol" - fragrant honeysuckle.
-It is a deciduous vine, which can curl upwards on a support of a height of at least 6 m.
-In addition to this feature, Kaprifol also has a frost-resistant feature, which is so necessary for the best varieties of honeysuckle for the Moscow region.
+It is a deciduous vine, which can curl up the support to a height of not less than 6 m.
+In addition to this feature, “Kaprifol” is also distinguished by a frost-resistant feature, which is so necessary for the best varieties of honeysuckle for the Moscow Region.

 But it is worth remembering that it is imperative to take care of the fertility of the soil on which this specimen will grow.
 It would be nice to choose a place for planting so that the plant receives a sufficient amount of sunlight.